Frequently Asked Questions

 Built for multiple devices

 A headless CMS is natively multi-platform and omnichannel-ready.
-Because a headless CMS provides content via an API and doesn’t dictate how content needs to be presented, such a content management system, by nature, supports all platforms.
-This can range from any platform, from smartwatches and smart fridges to AR and VR platforms.
-Theoretically, as long as a device can receive content via API, a Headless CMS can deliver content.
+It provides content via an API and doesn’t dictate how content needs to be presented.
+Such a content management system, by nature, supports all platforms — from smartwatches and smart fridges to AR and VR platforms.

 Performance and security capabilities

 A headless CMS guarantees stability, API performance, and security.
-Though there are self-hosted options for headless CMS, it is preferred to rely on a cloud-based provider’s expertise and full-time dedication to manage the critical aspects of system stability so that developers can focus on building engaging mobile applications instead of doing risk-heavy DevOps infrastructure work.
+Though there are self-hosted options for headless CMS, it is better to rely on a cloud-based provider’s expertise and full-time dedication to manage the critical aspects of system stability.

 Alternative ways to manage content for native mobile apps